Andy Ford is one of the UK's leading environmental engineers. He advises the Government on Renewable Energy issues and sustainable building.

 Working extensively on modern buildings throughout his career, Andy's speciality lies within sustainable low energy designs for the built environment.
 He has extensive expertise in the design of buildings to achieve this and how to develop complementary simple active building services.
 He has taken a more specific role in recent years in how the building industry can respond to the challenge of climate change.

-As a CABE enabler, Andy speaks on low energy and sustainable building design to industry bodies, is a member of a number of steering committees, participates regularly in working seminars on sustainable design as a research manager for the UK Government in the area of construction process, he continues to be very involved with research, innovation and the future direction of building design and construction and has been on the judging panel of a number of competitions.
+Andy speaks on low energy and sustainable building design to industry bodies, is a member of a number of steering committees, participates regularly in working seminars on sustainable design as a research manager for the UK Government in the area of construction process, he continues to be very involved with research, innovation and the future direction of building design and construction and has been on the judging panel of a number of competitions.

 He has long experience in a wide range of sustainable building engineering, including seasonal heat storage technology.